ryapric/home-stuff/infra/README.md

 Post-init, you can run your standard plan-apply-destroy workflow as needed.

-Once the infrastructure is up, you can run `provision.sh` to grab the server's public IP address, copy some files from `../config/`, and run the main configuration script (`../config/scripts/main.sh`) on the remote host.
+Once the infrastructure is up, you can run `../config/provision.sh` to grab the server's public IP address, copy some files from `../config/`, and run the main configuration script (`../config/scripts/main.sh`) on the remote host.

 ## NOTE